Makktu/SL2-Prototyping/README.md

 ### 10 April 2023

 Back with a bang, and adding proper game features.
 Energy bar, damage from scenery and enemies, and a proper Game Over screen with restart ability.

+Things to be added in the next few days:

+* Make Game Over screen function properly
+* Make Energy Bar fully functional